catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

 Importing an existing key pair
 ==============================

-If you already have an SSH key pair, you can import the public key onto the Catalyst Cloud.
+If you already have an SSH key pair, you can import the public key onto Catalyst Cloud.

 Navigate to the **Key Pairs** tab.